MileHacker Logo

 Taxis & Ride-Sharing: On-Demand Options

 Taxis and ride-sharing services have convenient on-demand transportation, especially in larger towns.
 Taxis are available in Lafayette and New Iberia.
-You can typically find them at airports, major hotels, or by calling a local taxi company.
+You can typically find them at airports, main hotels, or by calling a local taxi company.
 Fares are usually metered.

 Ride-Sharing Apps